wcole3/Time_evolution_project/README.md

 # Time_evolution_project
-Script used to calculation the time evolution of tunneling motions of water clusters
+Script used to calculate the time evolution of tunneling motions of water clusters

 Brief descirption of files: